errai34/ai4astro_imprs_2025/README.md

 The tutorial is designed to be hands-on and interactive, covering:

+- Positional encoding
 - Attention mechanisms and self-attention
-- Multi-head attention
-- Positional encoding
-- Complete decoder-only transformer implementation
+- Backbone of the decoder-only transformer implementation

 ## Learning Objectives